Brooklyn Tower: Construction

 Construction of the above-ground superstructure began in mid-2018.
 In November 2018, Silverstein Properties' debt fund Silverstein Capital was reported to be nearing a $240 million mezzanine loan for the project, in addition to $400 million in additional debt from a senior lender.
 The loan closed in April 2019, along with a $424.1 million senior loan from Otéra Capital.
 This represented a total loan of $664.1 million.
 At the time, banks were increasingly hesitant to finance luxury apartments because they were concerned an oversupply of such apartments; the lenders said that the project had appealed to them because of its complexity.
 Due to the COVID-19 pandemic in New York City, the building's completion was pushed back by around four months.
 The concrete core had reached 28 stories by November 2020, and the curtain wall was installed starting the next month.
 The skyscraper reached its halfway point in April 2021.
 As of July 2021, the Brooklyn Tower had surpassed 721 ft, making it the tallest building in Brooklyn.

 The building topped out on October 28, 2021.
 By then, sales were projected to start in early 2022, with a temporary certificate of occupancy being issued by the end of 2022.
 After the building topped out, the global supply chain crisis slowed down the delivery of several finishes, as well as hardware such as doors.
 By February 2022, the facade installation had reached the upper residential floors.
 Chetrit sued JDS that month, claiming that he was still owed $17.9 million after he sold his stake to JDS over three years prior.
 That March, sales launched on the condos above the 52nd floor.
 The cheapest condos were studios costing $875,000 while the most expensive were four-bedroom apartments costing $8 million.
 At the time, real estate consultants said potential buyers might have had some concerns because of mechanical and safety issues at another supertall building in Manhattan, 432 Park Avenue.
 Marketproof executive Kael Goodman expressed optimism that the building's units would be sold quickly.

 Although exterior construction was substantially completed by 2022, the building did not receive a permanent Certificate of Occupancy until April 25, 2025 (NYC DOB CoO #3000370-0000013).
 Prior to that, occupancy was permitted only under temporary certificates, while interior works and core amenities remained unfinished.

+Building sway in high winds

+Near the end of construction in March 2022 it was reported by The New York Times that developer Stern claimed the Brooklyn Tower would not sway in the wind like Manhattan's skinny supertalls were notorious for doing.
+"Sometimes there are growing pains [...]
+I think we've learned all those lessons already", said Stern.
+Nonetheless, the Brooklyn Tower was observed to be swaying back and forth in high winds less than two years later.
+Video of the tower aggressively swaying from side to side in a time lapse was viewed by millions across social media.